 What is the Jeanne Clery Disclosure Act?

 The annual security report for Sonoma State University includes statistics for the previous three years concerning reported crimes that occurred on campus, in certain non-campus buildings or property owned or controlled by Sonoma State University, and on public property within, or immediately adjacent to and accessible from the campus.
-In accordance with mandated reporting requirements, information concerning the monitoring and recording of any criminal activity in which students have engaged, at off campus locations and/or within student organizations that are officially recognized by the University, are gathered from local police agencies that may include any City, County, State, or Federal agencies that may have relevant information.
+In accordance with mandated reporting requirements, information concerning the monitoring and recording of any criminal activity in which students have engaged, at off campus locations and⁄or within student organizations that are officially recognized by the University, are gathered from local police agencies that may include any City, County, State, or Federal agencies that may have relevant information.
 The report also includes institutional policies concerning campus safety, such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other matters.

-SSU Police are aware that crimes may go unreported to law enforcement and strongly encourage our students, staff, faculty, and visitors to immediately report any crimes to SSU Police that have occurred within our community.
+SSU Police Services is aware that crimes may go unreported to law enforcement and strongly encourage our students, staff, faculty, and visitors to immediately report any crimes to SSU Police Services that have occurred within our community.
 As a reminder to those employees of the University, who have significant responsibility for students and student activities, a reporting form is sent out annually for collection and recording of accurate statistics.
 Administrators, Faculty Advisors to student clubs, Student Affairs and Activities Advisors and Coordinators, and Athletic Coaches are all included in the notification.
 Classroom faculty (except for club Advisors), Physicians, Psychologists, and most Clerical Staff are examples of employees who are not required to report under the Clery Act.
-Crime prevention and personal safety information and pamphlets are available at the SSU Police Department and on the SSU Police web site.
+Crime prevention and personal safety information and pamphlets are available at the SSU Police Services Department and on the SSU Police Services web site.
 The Student Health Center, Counseling and Psychological Services (CAPS), and Residential Life, also maintain related information and pamphlets, and this information can also be located in various student and staff publications throughout the campus.

 Policy for Reporting the Annual Disclosure of Crime Statistics

-SSU Police compile this institutional report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
+SSU Police Services compile this institutional report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 The full text of this report can be located on our website.
 This report is a collaborative and comprehensive effort that includes the cooperation of departments from all divisions within the institution, and all employees designated as "Campus Security Authorities" under the Clery Act.
-Each entity is asked to provide crime statistics and/or information on their educational efforts and programs to comply with the Act.
+Each entity is asked to provide crime statistics and⁄ or information on their educational efforts and programs to comply with the Act.

 Additionally, notices regarding the existence of the Clery Act Report, a brief description of its contents, information regarding the availability of the report on the Internet with the electronic address to access the report, and a statement on how to obtain a paper copy, if desired are included in several University publications, and on the Employee Services web site to inform students, employees and prospective students and employees about the existence of the Clery Act Annual Report, the electronic address to access the report, and information on how to obtain a paper copy, if desired.
-Copies of the report may also be obtained at SSU Police located in Verdot Village on the SSU Campus at 1801 East Cotati Ave.
-Rohnert Park, CA 94928 or by calling SSU Police at 707-664-4444.
+Copies of the report may also be obtained at SSU Police Services located in Verdot Village on the SSU Campus at 1801 East Cotati Avenue Rohnert Park, CA 94928 or by calling SSU Police Services at 707-664-4444.